Inventua/nucleus-core/Documentation/Setup and Configuration/Installation.md

 See also:  [Hosting in Linux](/manage/hosting/linux/)

 ## Basic Setup
+> The instructions below are for Windows.
+Use the instructions from the [Hosting in Linux](/manage/hosting/linux/) page if you want to install Nucleus in Linux.

 1. Download the install set (zip format) from the [downloads](/downloads) page.
 For a new installation, you will need to download the
 Nucleus.[version].Install.zip file.